 Let’s get started.

 Links on this page may be affiliate links.
 If you purchase through one of these links I may, at no extra cost to you, earn a commission.

 Table of Contents

 Ideal Qualities for a Squat Rack

-There are a couple squat rack qualities or specs that in my mind are absolute must-haves for the squat rack I’m going to choose.
-I’m going list each one and then talk briefly about why these are what I am specifically looking for.
+There are a couple of squat rack qualities or specs that in my mind are absolute must-haves for the squat rack I’m going to choose.
+I’m going to list each one and then talk briefly about why these are what I am specifically looking for.
 These specs consist of: